sustainability icon concept: renewable energy, ecology, environmental protection – vector illustration

 By 2030, ensure that all learners acquire the knowledge and skills needed to promote sustainable development, including, among others, through education for sustainable development and sustainable lifestyles, human rights, gender equality, promotion of a culture of peace and non-violence, global citizenship and appreciation of cultural diversity and of culture’s contribution to sustainable development.

-As a Cooperative Learning Network, we thrive through meaningful dialogue, and we want to hear what you’re thinking.
+As a Cooperative Learning Network, we thrive through meaningful dialogue and we want to hear what you’re thinking.
+For questions, email contact@gpsen.org

-Sign up for our semi-irregular newsletter on local Cooperative Learning opportunities, Sustainability events, and regional EJ news
+For more information, sign up for our semi-irregular newsletter on local cooperative learning opportunities, sustainability events, and regional climate news right here: